erkidus/alx-low_level_programming/README.md

-this is a repo for low level programing
+This is a repo for low level programing